Needlecrafts Crochet Crochet Basics

 The Spruce / Mollie Johanson

-To make another row of crochet stars, the process is almost the same as before, except that it begins with extra chain stitches.
+The process for making another row of crochet stars is almost the same as before, except that it begins with extra chain stitches.

 Turn the work and chain three.

 Insert your hook into the second chain from the hook.
 Yarn over and pull through.
-There will now be two loops on the hook.
+The hook will now have two loops.

 Insert your hook into the next chain, then yarn over and pull through.
 There will now be three loops on the hook.